rromodev/cotest/README.md

 Hi, welcome to the Software Engineer CO Test.
 In this test we expect to see your approach to refactor a legacy code into a testeable, object oriented solution.

+### We will only consider your application if you submit your own repository with the proposed solution.
+Forks or pull requests to our repo will DISCARD your application.

 The code updates the price of products of our business unit, Car Insurance, based on rules explained bellow.

 Here you have a description of the products.